Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 - *Property*
     Enter the applicable property for the selected prefix.

     > [Info] The properties of an entity you can refer to are described in the relevant API documentation.
-To include a deeper level of the data field, enter a point *.* at a time, for instance *{$entity._pim_tax_zone.id}*.
+To include a deeper level of the data field, enter a point *.* at a time, for instance *{$entity._pim_tax_zone.id}*<!--- Man muss doch den Wert nicht mit geschweiften Klammern eingeben?
+Wäre _pim_tax_zone.id richtig?-->.
 The first point is already included in the *Prefix* field, so you can start with the property name without adding a point at the beginning.

 - *Operator*
     Click the drop-down list and selected the appropriate option.
 The following options are available: